New Heritage Theatre Group: New Leadership

 In 1983 upon Furman's death, Voza Rivers, a co-founding member of NHTG (1964) and award-winning music and theatre producer, took over the company and reorganized under the name New Heritage Theatre Group (NHTG).
-Rivers is an accomplished theatre, music, film and, events producer and is recognized as one of the country’s leading African American theatre producers.
+Rivers is an accomplished theatre, music, film and, events producer and is recognized as one of the country's leading African American theatre producers.
 Since 1983, under the leadership of Voza Rivers, NHTG presents entertaining, informative theatrical productions, staged readings and, documentary shorts and films, the mission was expanded to provide training, experience, and international exposure to veteran and emerging artists.

 Divisions

-IMPACT Repertory Theatre, the youth division of New Heritage Theatre Group, was established in 1997 by Jamal Joseph, a U.S. writer, director, producer, poet, activist, and educator to ensure that the legacy of the company lives on.
-Since its founding, IMPACT has featured over 1000 youth between the ages of 12 to 19 with original staged performances in front of live audiences totaling over 100,000.
+IMPACT Repertory Theatre, the youth division of New Heritage Theatre Group, was established in 1997 by Jamal Joseph, a U.S. writer, director, producer, poet, activist, and educator.
+Since its founding, IMPACT has featured over 1000 youth between the ages of 12 and 19 with original staged performances in front of live audiences totaling over 100,000.

-IMPACT uses the performing arts and the dynamics of leadership training to inspire and empower youth through workshops, leadership programs, and performance opportunities rooted in creative self-expression, anchored by a commitment to safe space, outstanding effort, and service to the community.
 IMPACT’S ongoing performance program, creative labs, and twelve-week intensive artist and activist training programs are tuition-free.
 Several hundred IMPACT alumnae have attended or are currently enrolled in college and graduate schools that include top-tier historically black colleges and universities and IVEY league institutions across the United States.

 IMPACT was OSCAR and GRAMMY-nominated for their song Raise It Up from the movie August Rush starring Robin Williams.
 In December 2014, IMPACT performed a 20-minute piece in front of the Duke and Duchess of Cambridge alongside youth performers from youth empowerment organizations The Door and the CityKids Foundation.

 IMPACT has also appeared in the films Disappearing Acts and Hughes' Dreams Harlem (2002).
-Live performances include People Magazines Next Great Artists Showcase, the Apollo, Lincoln Center, the Public Theater, The United Nations, Major League Soccer’s Tribute to Pele.
+Live performances include People Magazines Next Great Artists Showcase, the Apollo, Lincoln Center, the Public Theater, The United Nations, Major League Soccer's Tribute to Pele.
 IMPACT has been featured in several television programs including ABC, CBS, NBC.

 The Roger Furman Reading Series works with emerging and established playwrights on early drafts of their scripts to produce their work in front of a live audience.
 The series also provides a vehicle for celebrity artists associated with the company to return and perform in Harlem.
 Highlights of the Roger Furman Reading Series include producing plays for award-winning actors, playwright and author Daniel Beaty and, playwright and radio host Esther Armah.